cristina-mintina/skills-github-pages/first-blog-post.md

 ---
-Welcome: This is my first GitHub blog!
+title: This is my first GitHub blog!
+date: 2025-06-16
 ---
 Stupid poem I wrote in an effort to make my son laugh about a homework assignment he had for school.